marylaure/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

       :local:
       :depth: 2

-QGIS is highly configurable.
+QGIS is highly configurable and I love it!!.
 Through the :menuselection:`Settings` menu, it provides different tools to:

 * |options| :guilabel:`Options...`: set global :ref:`options <gui_options>` to